 The COVID-19 pandemic materially impacted our 2020 financial results.
 While the initial impact of COVID-19 on our business has moderated, the extent to which COVID-19 may materially impact our business and future financial condition is uncertain and cannot be predicted.
-The magnitude of any future impact could be influenced by various factors, including the length and severity of the pandemic in the United States, efforts to reduce the transmission of COVID-19, the level of unemployment, government initiatives and actions taken by the GSEs (including mortgage forbearance and modification programs), and the overall effects of COVID-19 on the economy.
+The magnitude of any future impact could be influenced by various factors.
 The COVID-19 pandemic may impact our business in other ways, as described in more detail in these risk factors.

 Forbearance for borrowers who were affected by COVID-19 allows mortgage payments to be suspended for a period of time.
 Historically, forbearance plans have reduced the incidence of our losses on affected loans.
-However, given the uncertainty surrounding the long-term economic impact of COVID-19, it is difficult to predict the ultimate effect of COVID-19 related forbearances on our loss incidence.
 Whether a loan delinquency will cure, including through modification, when forbearance ends will depend on the economic circumstances of the borrower at that time.
 The severity of losses associated with delinquencies that do not cure will depend on economic conditions at that time, including home prices.